zAlweNy26/AlweStats/README.md

 **4.1.0**
 - Merged BowStats with PlayerStats to a unique block that displays inventory slots, weight, bow ammo and select arrows
 - Added weight fill percentage as an element in the status effect list
-- Fixed bug that wasn't correctly sizing vanilla pins when there was "0" in the "BiggerPins" config setting.
+- Fixed bug that wasn't correctly sizing vanilla pins when there was "0" in the "BiggerPins" config setting
 - Fixed bug that wasn't correctly showing EnvStatus for each environment element

 **4.0.0**
-- Replaced the Alwe.stats file with AlweStats.json to be able to save custom pins.
+- Replaced the Alwe.stats file with AlweStats.json to be able to save custom pins
 - Fixed ShipStatus that wasn't correctly being positioned when PortalStatus wasn't active
 - Added mountain caves to the custom pins
 - Now you can rename, check/uncheck and remove custom pins